 Common - material usage means: all layers in the Substack with the least layer count must have identical layers (and properties) as the layers in adjacent Substacks.
 This includes both the common copper/dielectric layers as well as any special purpose outer dielectric layers, such as coverlays.

-Individual - enable the Individual mode to allows different combinations of materials in this Substack.
+Individual - enable the Individual mode to allow different combinations of adjacent materials in this Substack.

 Creating a Branch